-On successfully completing the training and assessment, participants will obtain a nationally accredited Statement of Attainment in the following units of competency:
+On successfully completing the training and assessment, participants will obtain a nationally recognised Statement of Attainment for the following unit of competency:

 - First Aid – 3 years